scipy-conference/scipy_proceedings/papers/manz_anywidget/main.md

 of interacting components, which have fostered an extensive ecosystem of tools that reuse these elements.
-For example, the programs responsible for executing code written in notebooks, called **kernels**, can be implemented by following the Jupyter Messaging Protocol [@jupmsgprotocol].
+For example, the programs responsible for executing code written in notebooks, called **kernels**, can be implemented by following the Jupyter Messaging Protocol [@doc_jupmsgprotocol].
 This design allows users to install kernels for various different languages and types of computation.
-Similarly, Jupyter's open-standard notebook format (`.ipynb`) ensures that notebooks can be shared and interpreted across different platforms [@jupnbformat].
+Similarly, Jupyter's open-standard notebook format (`.ipynb`) ensures that notebooks can be shared and interpreted across different platforms [@doc_jupnbformat].

 Jupyter’s modular architecture has also supported innovation in **notebook front ends** — the user interfaces (UIs) for editing and executing code, as well as